Impacts of Livestock on Watershed Health

 Provide an alternate water source.
 When given a choice, cattle will drink from a trough eight times out of ten, even if they have access to surface water.
 Cattle gain more weight when clean water is available to them, compared to watering directly from a pond or dugout.

-4. Maintain a well-vegetated buffer zone around water bodies to sustain or improve water quality in the watershed.
-You can accomplish this by managing invasive weeds and planting riparian plants, such as willows, near the water body.
+Maintain a well-vegetated buffer zone around water bodies to maintain or improve water quality in the watershed.
+You can accomplish this by planting riparian plants, such as willows, near your water body.

-5. Parkland County residents can contact the Alternate Land Use Services program to find out how you may qualify to restore, retain, or protect wetlands, riparian areas, and other natural features of your land.
+Contact ALUS Canada to find out how you may qualify to restore, retain or protect wetlands, riparian areas and other natural features of your land.